HowToSD/ComfyUI-Data-Analysis/README.md

 For a practical example, see the tutorial on baseball data: [How to Find Out Who Had the Most Hits](docs/baseball_example1.md).

+# Contribution
+🚫 **This project does not accept pull requests.**
+Unsolicited PRs will be **closed without review**.

+If you have a feature request or improvement suggestion, **please create an Issue instead**.
+All submitted issues will be reviewed and prioritized accordingly.

 ## Note
 The cover baseball image was generated using FLUX.1-dev. **Commercial use of this image is not permitted.**